unlock-protocol/unlock/smart-contracts/scripts/README.md

 ### How to solve it

-@Amxx (one of `@openzeppelin/upgrades` maintainer) provided a template to proceed with the upgrade consisting of:
+@Amxx provided a template (ba7da40868e861aac015cd95910cdbb6c28ac27f) to proceed with the upgrade consisting of:

 1. create `ERC20Patched.template.sol` with a new version of the contract that import the deprecated lib (i.e. `@openzeppelin/contracts-ethereum-package/contracts/access/Roles.sol`)
 2. flatten `ERC20Patched.template.sol` into `contracts/ERC20Patched.generated.sol`